By Michael Corcoran

 I met the Tragically Hip in Chicago in 1989.
 They had just been signed in the U.S. to MCA Records and their publicist Susan Levy said I just had to check them out at a club called the Avalon on Belmont Avenue.
 The upstairs rock box had been famous as the Quiet Knight years earlier, hosting the likes of Bob Marley and Bruce Springsteen on the rise in the ’70s, but in ’89 it was mainly local rock bands.
 Nobody cool played the Avalon.

-Though they were starting to get big in Canada thanks to massive radio airplay for “New Orleans Is Sinking,” the Hip were completely unknown in the U.S. (a dynamic that continues to exist 27 years later, though they now sell out 20,000-seaters up north and play 1,500-cap rooms in the States.)
+Though they were starting to get big in Canada thanks to massive radio airplay for “New Orleans Is Sinking,” the Hip were completely unknown in the U.S. (a dynamic that continues to exist 28 years later.)
 There were maybe 100 people at the Avalon when the band opened with “Blow At High Dough.”
 The singer Gord Downie started it off, “They shot a movie once, in my home town/ Everybody was in it, for miles around,” and the guitars gathered softly.
 Gord paced the stage like he lost something, but couldn’t remember what.
 “Well I ain’t no movie star, but I can get behind anything.”
 And then the drums and bass kicked in and the guitars blazed.
 That did it for me.
 Levy said I put down my beer halfway through the first song and said “These guys are fucking great!”

 It just so happened that they were staying at the Comfort Inn on Diversey Street, almost directly across the street from where I lived, so we hung out for hours in their room after the show, drinking beers and arguing about hockey, which I called soccer on ice and they raved about as the greatest of sports.
 They were really cool guys, not pretentious or overly ambitious, but a pleasant group to hang out with.
 They were curious and wanted to know what records they should buy at the record store next door.